 Bailey-Lee Robb Cowdenbeath MSYP, talks about Adverse Childhood Experiences and the ambition to make Scotland the first ACE aware nation

-Back in August, I had the privilege of being a panel member for ALLIANCE’s screening of the documentary ‘Resilience’, as part of the 2018 Declaration Festival (this link will take you away from our website) which was focused this year on the theme of ‘ACEs and Human Rights’.
+Back in August, I had the privilege of being a panel member for ALLIANCE’s screening of the documentary ‘Resilience’, as part of the 2018 Declaration Festival which was focused this year on the theme of ‘ACEs and Human Rights’.

-Critically acclaimed, ‘Resilience’ (this link takes you away from our website) delves into the science of Adverse Childhood Experiences (ACEs) and the movement to treat and prevent toxic stress.
+Critically acclaimed, ‘Resilience’ delves into the science of Adverse Childhood Experiences (ACEs) and the movement to treat and prevent toxic stress.

 The night consisted of a screening of the documentary, followed by a Q and A session with the panel, which included a wide range of professionals from NHS Health Scotland to Parent Network Scotland.
 It became quickly apparent that I was the only young person in the room, but that was no reason to shy away.

 I have been championing the issue of ACEs since June now in my capacity as a Member of the Scottish Youth Parliament (MSYP) for Cowdenbeath, after my policy motion successfully passed at our most recent National Sitting.
 Now a piece of official SYP policy, this motion gives us as MSYPs the mandate to go out and to take action.

 “The Scottish Youth Parliament believes that there should be a greater awareness of the impact of Adverse Childhood Experiences (ACEs); and that nation and local government, and the NHS, should seek to raise awareness, and invest in initiatives using a human rights based approach which promote safe, stable and nurturing relationships and environments which can have a positive impact on a broad range of problems and on the development of skills that will help children and young people reach their full potential.”